 The African Caribbean Society (ACS) is cultural society primarily comprised of ethnic minority groups, with over 90% of our members having African-Carribean heritage.
 In the ACS we strive to not only provide members with educational and careers based support, but also to provide an outlet for society members to socialise in a relaxed environment away from the demanding nature of their degrees.
 Additionally our society serves as a platform for students at LSE and beyond to learn and celebrate different African and Caribbean cultures through various events.
 It is also extremely important for us to encourage and make it possible for our members to give back to the wider community.
 We work closely with the University, charities, sponsor firms, LSE societies and other University of London ACS’ to to curate a meaningful experience for our members.

 - Outreach programme: We work with “LSE Widening Participation” to offer mentorship and support to young people from BME backgrounds.
 This mentorship includes hosting events at LSE for prospective students, visiting senior schools and being available for one-toone peer support.
 Black Ascent: A panel discussion with prominent and trailblazing people from BME backgrounds.
 The last Edition had a creative focus and was titled “The role of arts in the black community.”
 It was hosted in the LSE Sheikh Zayed Theatre and was attended by over 100 students.
 It will form part of our black history month programme.

 - 'Ablaze' culture show: Annual showcase of African and Caribbean culture through music, dance, drama, fashion and spoken word.
 This event takes place in the Peacock Theatre and attracts students and professionals from LSE and beyond.

-Careers Fair(s): A chance for students from LSE and other University of London (UoL) institutions to explore career prospects.
+- Careers fairs: A chance for students from LSE and other University of London (UoL) institutions to explore career prospects.
 It has also proven to be a great opportunity for engagement and networking between students and sponsors.

-Social Activities: Fortnightly games nights, freshers parties, UoL ACS ball, Meet and Greet.
+- Social activities: Fortnightly games nights, freshers parties, UoL ACS ball, Meet and Greet.
 We also have plans to host an UoL ACS charity football tournament in the 2019/20 academic year.